About Tranquil Garden Urban Homestead

 So now that you know why this site is the blog for you, you are probably wondering: what can you get out of spending some time on this blog?

 First of all there are the blog articles.
-With almost 100 to choose from, you should find several that meet your immediate needs.
+With over 100 to choose from, you should find several that meet your immediate needs.
 You may notice some are not directly relatable to homesteading – that is because of the way this blog started and the shift that happened to homesteading in October 2018.

 However I recommend that you browse through more of them as you may find inspiration to try something new!
 The 8 newest blog articles are always easily accessible on the home page.